joshdoesthis/m5stamp-c3-rgb-led-demo/README.md

-# Stamp C3 RGB LED
+# M5Stamp C3 RGB LED Demo

 Pressing the button on the device will cycle through the colours of the RGB LED.